angular/angular/docs/BAZEL.md

 `bazel run` only works in Bazel Windows with non-test targets.
 Ensure that you are using `bazel test` instead.

-e.g: `yarn bazel test packages/core/test/bundling/forms:symbol_test --config=ivy`
+e.g: `yarn bazel test packages/core/test/bundling/forms:symbol_test`

 #### mkdir missing
 If you see the following error::